 The final step is to get your baby spinach, shredded red cabbage, orange and leftover tahini lime dressing to assemble tonight’s dinner!
 Don’t forget to put half of it in a food container for tomorrow — but this has probably become a habit by now.

 Grab your leftover dinner and separately stored tahini dressing and take with you to enjoy for lunch.
 Feel free to reheat or just eat cold!

 Day 6 Dinner: Asian Noodle Bowl

 More noodles is always a good idea, right?
 Tonight, we’ll make a delicious Asian veggie stir-fry mixed with satiating soba noodles.
-So, start by cooking your starches and then prepare your tofu — we’ll marinate it in a delicious sauce for a couple of minutes.
+Start by cooking your starches, then prepare your tofu — we’ll marinate it in a delicious sauce for a couple of minutes.

 Next, slice your veggies so they can go into your non-stick pan for a quick sauté:

 Make sure they are still nice and crunchy before transferring them into a bowl.
 Using the same pan, heat your marinated tofu in the soy sauce mixture until it forms a crust.

 To assemble the two servings, get your prepped miso ginger sauce from the fridge and divide all ingredients (noodles, veggies, tofu and sauce) between one dinner bowl and one food container.

 Garnish with green onions and sesame seeds and enjoy!

 Take your prepped food container out of the fridge in the morning and bring it with you.
 Reheat your lunch in a microwave or enjoy the cold Asian noodles as they are!